 For the UK

-The UK is a little bit tricker.
-ACSI does have some UK sites, but they don't show all the ones which are open all year.
+Campsites for UK winter road trips can a little bit tricker.
+ACSI does have some UK sites, but they don’t show all the ones which are open all year.

 Lastly, if you’re a member of a motorhome club, you can use their website or book to find places.